itscomputers/pollard-rho-prime-factorization/README.txt

-This project contains a description (.pdf) and various implementations (python2, python3, java) of Pollard's rho algorithm to factor integers into primes.
+This project contains
+  - a description (.pdf)
+  - various implementations (python2, python3, java)
+of Pollard's rho algorithm to factor an integer into its prime constituents.